 The POC for a group is a person of authority in a lab or research group.
 For groups that are created for a class, the course instructor serves as POC.
 If a POC fails to enforce acceptable use of the cluster within their group, they may lose rights to act as POC.
 If problems persist within the group post a change of the POC, additional actions to restrict access by the group may occur, up to and including removal of the group.

 Periodic review of group membership and patterns of cluster use by groups

 The Point-Of-Contact (POC) for a group should review membership at least on an annual basis and, more prudently, on a semester basis so that lingering group members can be removed.
-From time to time, Duke Research Computing or the IT Security Office staff may request that a group POC review the membership of individuals in a group.

 Data backups and appropriate use of storage resources